QEC-pages/vecdec/README.md

 outputs an estimate of the corresponding contribution to the logical error probability, $$\prod_{i\in \mathop{\rm supp}c} 2[ p_i(1-p_i)]^{1/2}.$$

+To speed up the distance calculation, you can use the parameter `dmin` (by default, `dmin=0`).
+When non-zero, if a code word of weight `w`
+$\le$ `dmin` is found, the distance calculation is terminated immediately, and the result `-w` with a negative sign is printed.
+This is useful if, e.g., we are trying to construct a fault-tolerant measurement circuit whose circuit distance should coincide with the distance `d` of the original code.
+In this case, if we specify `dmin=(d-1)`, distance calculation will be terminated immediately so that a different circuit can be studied.

 ## Export the matrices

 This section describes operation with the command-line switch